Converg3nce/matic-docs/docs/newbies/getting-started-solidity.md

             // emit an event to notify the clients emit NewProperty(propertyId++);

-    the above function creates a new property.
-The above function first creates a  `property` object, stores it in the `properties` arrat and emits a new event `NewProperty` with relevant details.
+    The above function first creates a  `property` object, stores it in the `properties` array and emits a new event `NewProperty` with relevant details.
 Events are a great way of keeping a log of important state changes, read more about them [here](https://ethereum.stackexchange.com/a/11231)

-    here, the `memory` keyword tells solidity to create a chunk of space for the variable at method runtime, guaranteeing its size and structure for future use in that method.
+    Here, the `memory` keyword tells solidity to create a chunk of space for the variable at method runtime, guaranteeing its size and structure for future use in that method.

 2. `rentProperty`